WorldMaker/butterfloat/docs/suspense.md

-As a last resort to help in complicated debugging scenarios, and as a building block to potential future features, you can force the `WiringContext` to preserve completed components in the DOM tree by setting the `preserveOnComplete` flag to true.
+As a last resort to help in complicated debugging scenarios, and as a building block to potential future features, you can force the `RuntimeOptions` to preserve completed components in the DOM tree by setting the `preserveOnComplete` flag to true.

 `preserveOnComplete` probably isn’t the behavior you want in a production app, but partly exists because of proposed plans for